 Compliance is checked by inspection, if necessary, after the actuating member has been removed or broken.

-NOTE — If the actuating member has to be broken, compliance is checked after the test of Clause 28.
+NOTE — If the actuating member has to be broken, compliance is checked after the test of 28.

 10.103 Metal parts of the switch mechanism, such as the spindle or the pivot of the dolly or rocker shall not be accessible when the switched socket-outlet is fixed as in normal use.

-In addition, they shall be insulated from accessible metal parts, including metal frames supporting the base of flush-type switched socket-outlets, liable to be mounted in a metal box, and from screws for fixing the base to its support.
+In addition, they shall be insulated from accessible metal parts, including metal frames supporting the base of flush-type switched socket-outlets, liable to be mounted in a metal box and from screws for fixing the base to its support.

 The additional requirement does not apply if the metal parts of the mechanism are separated from live parts in such a way that the creepage distances and clearances have at least twice the values specified in 27.1 or alternatively, if they are reliably connected to earth.

-Compliance is checked by inspection and if necessary by measurement and by tests of Clauses 17 and 20.
+Compliance is checked by inspection and if necessary by measurement and by tests of 17 and 20.

 11 PROVISION FOR EARTHING